inzk0518/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

-2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
-The remedy is to manually restore the minimized Help Window.
+2. **If you minimise the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimised, and no new Help Window will appear.
+The remedy is to manually restore the minimised Help Window.

+3. **Contact names do not support special characters.** The current validation for contact names requires it to only consist of alphanumeric characters and spaces.
+The does not support names with special characters like `/` or `-` (e.g. `s/o`, `John-Mary`).
+This becomes a drawback for property agents who wish to store their clients full name.
+The current workaround will be to only use alphanumeric characters (e.g. `son of` instead of `s/o`).
+Future improvements aim to support this functionality.

+4. **Phone Number lacks support for international formats.** The current validation for phone numbers requires it to be only numeric digits and to be at least 3 digits long.
+This does not support international contacts or the ability to specify country codes (e.g. +60123456789 or (123)123-4567).
+This becomes a drawback for property agents who communicate with international clients.
+Future improvements aim to support international phone number formats.

+5. **Lack of support for multiple phone numbers.** Currently, each contact can only store one phone number.
+This becomes a drawback for property agents who wish to store multiple numbers per person (e.g. Mobile, Home).
+Future improvements aim to support storing multing phone numbers per contact.

 --------------------------------------------------------------------------------------------------------------------